-Certain amended standards came into effect during the financial year under review.

-The Company has assessed them and has adopted those which are relevant to the financial statements but these had no material effect.
+Certain amended standards came into effect during the financial year.
+The Company has assessed them and determined that none of them had any significant effect on the amounts and disclosures in the financial statements.

-Certain new, revised and amended standards and interpretations have been issued which are not yet effective for the current year and which the Company has not early-adopted.
-The Company has assessed the relevance of all such new standards, amendments and interpretations with respect to the Company's operations and has determined that the following are likely to have an effect on the financial statements.
+At the reporting date, certain new, revised and amended standards and interpretations have been issued which are not yet effective for the current year and which the Company has not early-adopted.
+The Company has assessed the relevance of all such new standards, amendments and interpretations with respect to the Company's operations and has determined that the following are relevant: